-However, Visa does not disclose workforce data, or share results of diversity initiatives.
+However, F5 Networks does not disclose workforce data, or share results of diversity initiatives.
 Shareholders have insufficient information to determine if the company has a diverse workforce or has been successful in expanding diversity.

 Lack of diversity among high tech workers is a central public policy concern according to the U.S. Equal Employment Opportunity Commission.
 In 2014, the Commission reported that the high-tech sector employed a larger share of whites, Asian Americans, and men, and a smaller share of African-Americans, Hispanics and women than the “overall private industry”.

-According to a USA Today analysis in 2014, “[t]op universities turn out black and Hispanic computer science and computer engineering graduates at twice the rate that leading technology companies hire them.”
+According to a USA Today analysis of 2014 Computing Research Association data, “[t]op universities turn out black and Hispanic computer science and computer engineering graduates at twice the rate that leading technology companies hire them.”

 Further, more than two dozen startups and venture capital firms, motivated by the efforts of Kapor Capital, have begun sharing strategies and setting diversity metrics.

-Diversity benchmarks can help ensure companies hiring hundreds of technology professionals, such as Visa, create workforces necessary to compete effectively.
-Companies that are publicly accountable to diversity goals are most likely to make rapid progress toward achieving their goals.
+Diversity benchmarks can help ensure companies create workforces necessary to compete effectively.
+In our view, companies that are publicly accountable to diversity goals are most likely to make rapid progress toward achieving their goals.

-RESOLVED: Shareholders request that Visa prepare a diversity report, at reasonable cost and omitting confidential information, available to investors including:
+RESOLVED: Shareholders request that F5 Networks prepare a diversity report, at reasonable cost and omitting confidential information, available to investors including: